What's on this page?

 If you're a teacher thinking about a career change, you're not alone.
 This one of the most common career pivots we see at Learning People.
 With your transferable skills, natural drive, and a willingness to learn, you'll be an excellent fit for many roles in the world of tech and beyond.
 Next steps are to explore training options and build you confidence, ideally with some career coaching.

 Ready to make a change?
-Take a look at our flexible, online training courses to kickstart your career pivot to a career in tech or project management.
+Take a look at our flexible, online training courses to kickstart your career pivot to a career in Tech or Project Management.
 You can learn online whenever you have time, at your own pace, meaning you can "learn and earn", continuing to teach in your current job while training for your next career move.

 FAQS on Changing Careers from Teaching and Education